This post may contain affiliate links. Learn more in our disclosure.

 Also, you can customize elements on your checkout page such as testimonials and money-back guarantees that are sure to add to the conversion rate as well.

 From an author’s perspective, you have complete control over the payment solutions, which means, you can decide how you’re going to accept money and in what currency.

 Teachable supports more than 130 payment solutions and the most popular currencies.
 Further, you can set up payment plans, subscriptions, one-time payments, and more to cater to different audiences.

 It helps to know that besides digital payment solutions such as PayPal or Stripe, Teachable also allows payments through Visa and Mastercard to give more flexibility to your users.
 Also, it supports Apple Pay and Google Pay natively.

 You can offer discount codes and coupons through this platform to bring in more users, Affiliate codes are also available for those who want to promote your courses and earn revenue from it.

 Overall, its checkout process is simple and user-friendly and the platform supports many payment methods, all of which can bring in more students for you.

 Landing pages are the pages that a potential customer sees first, so it should be stunning, appealing, and informative to boost the buying chances.

 The good news with Teachable is that it comes with a host of well-designed landing page templates to choose from.
-All that you have to do is choose the template, customize it with your name and logo, upload your content, and start selling it.
+All that you have to do is choose the sales page template, customize it with your name and logo, upload your content, and start selling it.

 These pages can also be translated into many languages for your international audience.